danielsaidi/Sheeeeeeeeet/README.md

 let sheet = menu.presentAsActionSheet(in: vc, from: barButtonItem, completion: ...)
 ```

-If you need to configure the action sheet, you can create an instance from the menu:
+If you need to configure the action sheet, you can create an action sheet instance with the menu:

 ```swift
 let sheet = ActionSheet(menu: menu) { sheet, item in